| - Frequently Asked Questions

 - Multiple app(1), app(2) etc entries in Programs list.

 - The firewall distinguishes the applications by full path name, so C:\FolderA\ABC.EXE and C:\FolderB\ABC.EXE will be listed by the firewall separately.
 That is correct as the applications (executables) are different formally.
 However, if there are two (or more) instances of absolutely the same executable, the firewall adds (2),(3) etc suffixes listing instances of the executable separately.
 You can rename the applications in the list if it is required.
 There are some specific applications (usually installers or update checkers) those generate network active helpers for every single network access attempt.
 The helpers (executables) are generated randomly and named unpredictably usually, however the helpers are binary equal.
 As the initial access attempt is blocked by the firewall the helper is blocked accordingly (but listed), the parent application generates new helper under a different name then, the helper is blocked again and the process loops endlessly.
-If the activity is expected safe, the solution is creating a (temporary) applicationless rule to enable the destination for the updating/installation of any application via Blocked Events pane (check the manual for the details).
+If the activity is expected safe, the solution is creating a (temporary) applicationless rule to enable the destination for the updating/installation of any application via Events pane (check the manual for the details).
 The next helper generated will be permitted to reach the desired destination before the initial detection block as the result.
 TrayIcon/RightClick/Mode:EnableAll setting switches the firewall off finally.
 The update/installation can be made manually as well.

 - Leak found

-- There are some on-line leak tests saying "failed" to Windows7FirewallControl (W7FC).
-W7FC is based on Windows Filtering Platform (WFP), security core of Windows8/7/Vista/2008 completely.
-(Note: The built-in Windows8/7/Vista/2008 firewall is based on the same security core).
-So any leaks detected in Windows7FirewallControl should be addresses to Microsoft directly probably.
-Windows7FirewallControl is not able to affect quality of the underlying core neither positively nor negatively anyway, Windows7FirewallControl is a user friendly front-end to WFP.
+- There are some on-line leak tests saying "failed" to Windows 10 Firewall Control (W10FC).
+W10FC is based on Windows Filtering Platform (WFP), security core of Windows 11/10/8/7/2008/2012/2016/2019/2022 completely.
+(Note: The built-in Windows 11/10/8/7/2008/2012/2016/2019/2022 firewall is based on the same security core).
+So any leaks detected in Windows 10 Firewall Control should be addressed to Microsoft directly probably.
+Windows 10 Firewall Control is not able to affect quality of the underlying core neither positively nor negatively anyway, Windows 10 Firewall Control is a user friendly front-end to WFP.

 - On the other hand, there is no a big problem to write a program, which communicates with a site and displays "failed".
 No detailed information on the performed test is provided usually.
 The same tests claim that the world market leaders can not pass the test sometimes.
 The only program passed the test can be just a program advertised at the same page.
 Please make your own conclusion regarding the "purpose" of the tests.